jasp-stats/jasp-desktop/Docs/development/jasp-guideline-translators.md

 For example, the module `jaspAnova` offers analyses of variance (ANOVA).

 On *Weblate*, every JASP module is split into two components.
-The two components are distinguishable their name suffix (`-QML` or `-R`) that indicates their programming language:
+The two components have different name suffixes (`-QML` or `-R`) that indicate their programming language:
 - A component to define the user interface, written in the language [QML](https://en.wikipedia.org/wiki/QML).
 - A component to define the statistical analysis, written in the language [R](https://en.wikipedia.org/wiki/R_(programming_language)).